PROJECTS THAT BRING STUDENTS TOGETHER TO SOLVE REAL-LIFE CHALLENGES

 Learn from author, speaker, educator, teaching artist, and professional development mentor

 Developing a specific rubric for each project can alleviate fears and uncertainty for both teachers and students.
-While specific rubrics may have more categories, projects involving the arts include three basic categories for assessment:
+While specific rubrics may have more categories, projects involving design thinking and the arts include three basic categories for assessment:

 A student reflection, whether written or spoken, serves as a valuable tool when assessing what the student learned and how well the product ties to the content.

-Arts integration in the classroom serves as a gateway for student engagement, motivation, and creativity.
+Arts Residencies in the classroom and after-school serve as a gateway for student engagement, motivation, and creativity.
 Not only will students benefit, but teachers also reap the rewards of having students use critical thinking skills and flourish in learning content through relevant and individualized residency projects.

 Allow students to shine in front of some type of audience.
-Experience has proved learning best occurs when students become the teacher, and while sharing a project doesn't seem like formal teaching the experience offers a chance to showcase learned information.
+Experience as a teaching artist has proved learning best occurs when students become the teacher, and while sharing a project doesn't seem like formal teaching the experience offers a chance to showcase learned information.

 We've exhibited projects not just in the classroom but throughout the school, especially for open house or other special events; we've also hosted gallery walks to display visual arts.
 Dance, mime, mask and theatre performances have been held for younger classes or during lunch.
 Local coffee shops, county offices, or civic-minded businesses are often willing to display work or host school-sponsored readings of original works or dramatic interpretations.

-The merging fields of arts, technology, costume, fashion and storytelling allow students as artists to push boundaries far into the future with unusual materials like 3-D printing and LED technology to create designs inspired by identity and imagination.
+The merging fields of arts, technology, costume, fashion and storytelling allow students as young artists to utilize design thinking to push boundaries far into the future with unusual materials like 3-D printing and LED technology to create designs inspired by identity and imagination.
 What will students do with this inspiration?
 Let's put it to good use evolving and changing the world.